dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ![F5](https://github.com/dportik/SuperCRUNCH/blob/master/docs/Fig5.jpg)

-After multiple sequence alignment is complete, the alignment files are ready for relabeling, trimming, format conversion, and concatenation.
+After multiple sequence alignment is complete, the alignment files are ready for relabeling (`Relabel_Fasta.py`), trimming (`Trim_Alignments.py`), format conversion (`Fasta_Convert.py`), and concatenation (`Concatenation.py`).
 There are different options for relabeling, depending on whether population-level data are gathered or species-level data are gathered.
-The relabeling step is required for trimming, and trimming is strongly recommended.
-The relabeled and trimmed fasta files can be converted into nexus and phylip format, and if the data set is species-level (one representative sequence per taxon) then the alignments can be concatenated into a phylogenetic supermatrix.
+The relabeling step is required for trimming, and trimming is always recommended.
+The relabeled and trimmed fasta files can be converted into nexus and phylip format, and for species-level data sets (one representative sequence per taxon) the alignments can be easily concatenated into a phylogenetic supermatrix.

 ---------------

 ### Relabel_Fasta.py <a name="RF"></a>

-The goal of `Relabel_Fasta.py` is to relabel the sequence records for all fasta files in a directory.
-The fasta files can be aligned or unaligned.
+The goal of `Relabel_Fasta.py` is to relabel all sequence records in all fasta files contained in a directory.
+The fasta files can be aligned or unaligned, but should have the original sequence description lines present.

-There are three strategies available, specified using the `-r` flag: `-r species`, `-r accession`, and `-r species_acc`.
-With `-r species`, a binomial name is constructed from the description line.
+There are three relabeling strategies available, specified using the `-r` flag:
++ `-r species`: A taxon name is constructed from the description line.
 This generally corresponds to the genus and species if records are labeled properly.
+Subspecies labels can also be included using the optional `-s` flag.
-With `-r accession`, the accession number will be used to label the sequence record.
-With `-r species_acc`, the record is labeled by taxon and accession number.
-In all strategies, spaces are replaced by underscores.
++ `-r accession`: The accession number will be used to label the sequence record.
++ `-r species_acc`.
+The record is labeled by taxon and accession number.
+Subspecies labels can also be included using the optional `-s` flag.

+In all strategies, any spaces are replaced by underscores.
 If the optional `-s` flag is included with a text file containing subspecies (trinomial) names, then the taxon component of each of the above options will include the trinomial if present.

-**Relabeling with `-r species` is essential for concatenating alignments to create a phylogenetic supermatrix.**

-**Relabeling with `-r species_acc` is the best option for population-level data sets, where each species is represented by multiple sequences.**
+The most appropriate relabeling strategy will depend on the final goals.
+Relabeling with `-r species` is essential for concatenating alignments to create a phylogenetic supermatrix.
+Relabeling with `-r species_acc` is the best option for population-level data sets, in which each species is represented by multiple sequences.
+This way, taxon names are present and the trailing accession numbers distinguish sequences belonging to the same taxon.

 Examples of how each relabeling option works is shown in greater detail below.